 Music of Austria: Festivals

 Of course, there are also numerous offers for those who are not interested in classical music and theatre.
 Especially worth mentioning is the largest open air festival in Europe with free admission: The Danube Island Festival.
 Year after year, the open-air music festival at the end of June attracts millions of people from all over the world to Vienna's Danube Island and makes it shake.
 From pop to rock, from famous national to international artists - the Danube Island Festival has something for everyone.
-For those who prefer rock, we recommend the Nova Rock Festival in Burgenland, the Frequency Festival in Lower Austria or the See-Rock-Festival in Styria.
+For those who prefer rock, we recommend the Nova Rock Festival in Burgenland.

-Metalfans will get their money's worth at the Metal Open Air in Upper Austria and the Kaltenbach Open Air in the Styrian mountains.
+Metalfans will get their money's worth at the Kaltenbach Open Air in the Styrian mountains.
 Finest electronic sounds and rhythms can be expected at the Frequency Festival in Lower Austria or Electric Love Festival in Salzburg.
 Jazz lovers are best off at the annual Jazz Festival in Vienna.

 Experience the diversity of Austria's music